g45t345rt/DERO-SC-Standards/README.md

 ### SetRoyaltyFees

 Set the royalty fees of your NFT Collection.
+Can only set a number lower than the current royalty fee.

 Arguments